PriyankaBhatta/Data-Engineer-Interview-Preparation/README.md

 # Data-Engineer-Interview-Preparation

-This is my personal learning repository where I track everything I’m practicing and learning to prepare for Data Engineering interviews / Personal Learning — focused on SQL, ETL concepts, data modeling, and theoretical foundations.
+This is my personal learning repository where I track everything I’m practicing and learning — not just for Data Engineering interviews, but also for my own knowledge growth and long-term understanding.

+It’s focused on SQL, ETL concepts, data modeling, and theoretical foundations that are essential to becoming a better data engineer.
 ---

 ## 📚 What’s Inside